Kean2110/distributed-qml/README.md

 4. start your run (see sections "run manually" or "run with NetQASM")
 5. press Ctrl + A and Ctrl + D to detach your session, but keep the process running
 6. return to your session anytime by pressing executing "screen -r"

+# Additional notes
+Since the runtimes can be long, make sure that you do not override the config file that was used for a currently used run.
+In case the run is stopped and attempts to re-run, the same config file will be used.